abhishekkadavil/Playwright-Hybrid-Framework/README.md

 # Playwright-Hybrid-Framework

-A boilerplate framework that helps you to write automation tests for E2E and API using Playwright and Supertest.
+A boilerplate framework that helps you to write automation tests for E2E using Playwright.

 ### Test application